Acknowledgments–and How You Can Help

-The class serves boys ages 14-17 from all over Monterey County.
+The class serves at-risk boys ages 14-17 who come from all over Monterey County.
 Click here for details.
 This class is the first high school bike tech class in Monterey County!
-(And it is likely the first bike tech class in any school in the county.)
-Special thanks to Richard Gray, director, and other staff of the Monterey County Youth Center, and to the vital team members!
+Special thanks to Richard Gray, director, and other staff of the Monterey County Youth Center, and to the vital team members.
 In the inaugural year, they included the following–all volunteers:

 Project: Intergenerational Ride for

 Mari founded in 2012 and continues to coordinate the annual Intergenerational Ride, in support of Monterey County Bike Week/Bike Month.
 As with all Bicycling Monterey projects, its success is because of community involvement!

 For 2012, special thanks to Sports Center Bicycles of Seaside for providing a mobile bike mechanic for the Intergenerational Ride during Monterey County’s Bike Week celebration.
 Thanks also to Darius Rike of Monterey Off Road Cycling Association and League of American Bicyclists certified instructor Frank Henderson for their active support of this event.
 Intergenerational Ride co-hosts are First Presbyterian Church of Monterey and Fine Wordworking.